Second generation parole agent learned about life from dad

 Office of Public and Employee Communications

 For more than three decades, Harvey Watson helped keep parolees on the straight and narrow.
 In 1975, the department featured his story as a Day in the Life of a parole agent.
 His son, Harvey Watson, Jr., followed in his father’s footsteps.
-Inside CDCR caught up with the younger agent Watson to see what’s changed over the decades.
+Inside CDCR caught up with agent Watson to learn about changes since his father’s time.

 Watson has been working for the prison system for almost 27 years and has been a state parole agent for six years, following a three-year stint as an institution parole agent.
 Today he works in the Pomona Parole Office on the San Gabriel Valley 1 Unit.